lvenegas8412/Capstone_Assignment/docs/week_11_reflection.md

 ✍️ Section 1: Week 11 Reflection

+Key Takeaways:
-Key Takeaways: What did you learn about capstone goals and expectations?
+What did you learn about capstone goals and expectations?
     I learned that we will essentially put everything we have worked on into a comprehensive project.
 The expectation is for us to not only make the working app, but let our creativity come out.
 We will rely on things we have learned in class and will be expected to think of solutions if we get stuck on a problem.
-Problem solving.
+Problem solving.```

 Concept Connections: Which Week 1–10 skills feel strongest?
-Which need more practice?
+Which need more practice
     My stongest: I feel tat the Tkinter and Sqlite have been the topics that I have been able to comprehend more efficiently Need work on: getting syntax more easily flowing when writting code.
 I have to rely so much on documentation right now, that it can be at times frustrating.